Back Pain? It is Time to Go Ergonomic with Your Office Chair

 - Position your computer screen directly in the centre of your workspace.
 Adjust your screen to a comfortable position approximately 2 inches above your seated eye level.
 The proper computer screen position will keep you from tilting your neck downward, which, according to studies, doubles the sensation of its weight.

 - If you are positioned near your window, you need to get a dim window treatment like curtains or blinds to prevent direct sunlight from obstructing your vision.
 This will reduce slouching episodes and allow you to see what is on your screen more clearly.

 - Place all necessary office items within your reach.
 To easily move your office chair, get a variety that comes with casters.

 - Remember to take some breaks, stand up for a while, and do some stretching.

-Aside from reaching your deadlines and doing great at work, another thing that you should also prioritise is your health.
-You do not have to suffer for long hours of uncomfortable sitting.
+Aside from reaching your deadlines and doing great work, another thing that you should also prioritise is your health.
+You do not have to suffer through long hours of uncomfortable sitting.
 Train your body to follow healthy habits and treat yourself with an ergonomic solution to your back problem.